seungguJ/news_summary/README.md

 ### Crawling

-- News headlines for 6 media companies from Naver
+- News headlines from 6 media companies on Naver
 - Economics articles from naver
 - IT/Science articles from naver
 - AI articles from AI times